codeigniter4/CodeIgniter4/user_guide_src/source/outgoing/response.rst

 Our implementation provides for a default treatment, changeable through the ``reportOnly()`` method.
 When an additional entry is added to a CSP directive, as shown below, it will be added to the CSP header appropriate for blocking or preventing.
-That can be over-ridden on a per call basis, by providing an optional second parameter to the adding method call.
+That can be overridden on a per call basis, by providing an optional second parameter to the adding method call.

 Runtime Configuration